-Your hero may perform a Burst of Strength to accomplish a difficult task.
-During your hero's activation, you may play two face down cards to grant your hero +1 Speed, +1 Attack (melee or ranged), Remove 1 Wound Token (even if your hero is defeated, see page 21), or to allow your hero to Play the Same Card Type for a second time ("Action," "Battle Tactic," etc.).
+Your active hero may perform a Burst of Strength to accomplish a difficult task.
+You may play two face down cards to grant your hero +1 Speed, +1 Attack (melee or ranged), Remove 1 Wound Token (even if your hero is defeated, see page 21), or to allow your hero to Play the Same Card Type for a second time ("Action," "Battle Tactic," etc.).